 What are Minneapolis’s fastest-growing neighborhoods?

 Located north of downtown Minneapolis, but south of the Mississippi River, this is one of the newer neighborhoods in Minneapolis, and it’s surrounded by a lot of unique restaurants, bars, and coffee shops.
 The population of North Loop is around 4,300.
-The median home sale price is around $400,000, and the average monthly rent is $1,761/mo.
+The median home value is in the low $400s, and the average monthly rent is $1,761/mo.

 Located east of downtown Minneapolis and south of the Mississippi River, Downtown East’s population is around 1,300.
-The median listing price for a home in this area is in the high-$500,000 range, and the average monthly rent is $1,797/mo.
+The median home value in this area is in the mid-$500,000 range, and the average monthly rent is $1,797/mo.
 This is one of the more expensive Minneapolis neighborhoods, and it’s located next to some of Minneapolis’s most famous landmarks, such as U.S. Bank Stadium, Mill City Museum, the Guthrie Theatre, and Stone Arch Bridge.

 Located southeast of downtown Minneapolis, this neighborhood is located right next to the iconic Basilica of St. Mary, a lot of pubs and restaurants, and the Minneapolis Convention Center.
 The population in Loring Park is around 8,000.
-The median home value is $240,349, and the average rent is $1,065.
+The median home value is in the upper $200s, and the average rent is $1,065/mo.

 Located right next to Uptown and southwest of downtown Minneapolis, this neighborhood is walkable to many restaurants, bars, famous lakes, and the beautiful Lakewood Cemetery.
 The population in this area is around 5,600.
-The median home value is $275,502, and the average monthly rent is $1,067.
+The median home value is in the upper $200s, and the average monthly rent is $1,067/mo..